Faculty

-Jenna M. Wheeler, PhD, RN, CBC, is a postdoctoral scholar at UCF’s College of Nursing under the mentorship of Professor and Associate Dean of Research Carmen Giurgescu.
-As a practicing registered nurse with 13 years of experience in the neonatal intensive care unit, Wheeler has witnessed firsthand the effect of preterm birth on families, especially mothers and fathers.
-Further, working with Giurgescu has helped to shape the trajectory of her research, which focuses on the mother-father relationship and mental health during pregnancy among Black women utilizing a mixed methods approach.
-Wheeler’s postdoctoral expands on this foundation by including fathers and examining preterm birth outcomes among this population.
-Her long-term goal is to build a program of community-based participatory research that emphasizes the voice of those that may experience health disparities and develops interventions which ultimately improve birth and health outcomes among Black families.
+Jenna M. Wheeler is an assistant professor at UCF’s College of Nursing.
+As a practicing registered nurse with nearly 15 years of experience in the neonatal intensive care unit, she has witnessed firsthand the effect of preterm birth on families.
+Wheeler’s research focuses on the mother-father relationship and mental health during pregnancy utilizing a mixed methods approach.
+Her long-term goal is to build a program of research that develops family-centered interventions to ultimately improve birth and health outcomes for all families.

 Education